joeytwiddle/significant-white-space/README.md

     )

 The head of the function may not appear on its own line.
 (Non-empty lines always receive a ; if they do not open a curly block.)

-But multi-line expressions in general are not supported.

-    // Illegal!
-    var result = a > 200
-              || b > 300
-              || c > 500

-They may be coerced to work by wrapping the whole expression in `(...)` and setting doNotCurlMultiLineParentheses, but this sacrifices passing of anonymous inline functions, as in the previous example.

-Options are not yet exposed as command-line arguments, but can be changed by editing Root.hx.